Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 Another benefit of Webpack: `import`-ing stylesheets.
 These imports turn into `<style>` tags with CSS in their body at runtime.

-This is also a good opportunity to see how `index.js` works to render our app 👇
+This is also a good opportunity to see how `index.js` works to render our app :point_down:

 1. loads `App` and React
 2. loads styles